Insider Sell: CFO and COO Dani - GuruFocus.com

 Conclusion

-The recent sale of 3,635 shares by CFO and COO Daniel Chevallard is part of a broader trend of insider selling at Viracta Therapeutics Inc over the past year.
-While this may raise concerns for some investors, it is crucial to consider the company's valuation, financial health, and growth prospects before making any investment decisions.
-By analyzing the GF Value and other relevant factors, investors can make informed decisions about whether Viracta Therapeutics Inc's stock is a suitable addition to their portfolios.
+The recent sale of 3,635 shares by CFO and COO Daniel Chevallard is part of a broader trend of insider selling at Viracta Therapeutics Inc. With no insider buys over the past year and 8 insider sells, it is essential for investors to consider the company's valuation and business prospects when making investment decisions.
+By analyzing the GF Value and other relevant factors, investors can gain a better understanding of the company's potential future performance and make more informed decisions about whether to buy, hold, or sell Viracta Therapeutics Inc's stock.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.